 Lakesha Pope Jackson

-Ms. Jackson joins the Department of Health and Human Services, Administration for Children and Families (ACF) with nearly 20 years of experience working on behalf of youth and families in multiple systems of care.
-As the Region 6 Regional Administrator (RA), Ms. Jackson is responsible for leading ACF’s strategic initiatives and priorities in our five-state area including Arkansas, Louisiana, New Mexico, Oklahoma and Texas.
+LaKesha Pope Jackson joined the Administration for Children and Families at the U.S. Department of Health and Human Services with nearly 20 years of experience working on behalf of youth and families in multiple systems of care.
+As the Region 6 regional administrator she is responsible for leading ACF’s strategic initiatives and priorities in the region’s five-state area including Arkansas, Louisiana, New Mexico, Oklahoma and Texas.

-Ms. Jackson has a BS in Business Administration/Marketing from Xavier University of Louisiana and a Masters of Public Affairs from the University of Texas, Lyndon Baines Johnson School of Public Affairs with a Concentration in Nonprofit Management.
+She has a BS in business administration/marketing from Xavier University of Louisiana and a Masters of Public Affairs from the University of Texas, Lyndon Baines Johnson School of Public Affairs with a concentration in nonprofit management.